Villanova Wildcats men's basketball: Rollie Massimino era (1973–1992)

 During Rollie Massimino's tenure, the Villanova Wildcats abandoned their traditional independent status by joining the newly formed Eastern Eight Conference in 1975.
-In 1980, the 'Cats moved into the new Big East Conference, along with Georgetown, St. John's, and Syracuse.
-The 1980s were the golden age of the Big East, highlighted by the 1985 NCAA tournament, when Villanova, Georgetown, and St. John's reached the Final Four.
+In 1980, the Wildcats moved into the new Big East Conference, along with Georgetown, St. John's, and Syracuse.
+The 1980s were the golden age of the Big East, highlighted by the 1985 NCAA tournament, when Villanova, Georgetown, and St. John's all reached the Final Four.

 Massimino's teams had tremendous success in the NCAA tournament, usually in an underdog role.
-Coach Massimino led the Wildcats to the NCAA tournament eleven times, winning in 1985.
-His teams reached the Elite Eight five times in an 11-year span: 1978, 1982, 1983, 1985, and 1988.
-Coach Massimino's teams were well-prepared for the Tournament, always playing a difficult schedule, and playing tenacious defense.
-Massimino lost their opening game in the NCAA tournament only once, to Shaquille O'Neal and Chris Jackson-led LSU in 1990 and he remarkably never lost to a lower seeded team.
+He led the Wildcats to the NCAA tournament 11 times, winning in 1985, and his teams reached the Elite Eight five times in an 11-year span: 1978, 1982, 1983, 1985, and 1988.
+Massimino's teams were well-prepared for the tournament, always playing a difficult schedule and emphasizing tenacious defense.
+Massimino lost the opening game in the NCAA tournament only once, to Shaquille O'Neal and Chris Jackson-led LSU in 1990, and he remarkably never lost to a lower-seeded team.

 Massimino coached for 19 seasons at Villanova, compiling a record of 357–241 (.596).
 In the NCAA tournament, Massimino had a 20–10 record (.667).

 Notable players from the Massimino era include Alex Bradley, Stewart Granger, Keith Herron, Dwayne McClain, Harold Jensen, Ed Pinckney, John Pinone, Harold Pressley, Rory Sparrow, and Doug West.

 In 1976, the Wildcats played their first game in the Spectrum in Philadelphia.
-Because of the greater seating capacity, the 'Cats generally played a few home games each year at the Spectrum until the opening of what is now known as the Wells Fargo Center.
-Villanova christened its current home court as John Eleuthère du Pont Pavilion, now the Pavilion, with a 64–62 victory over Len Bias led Maryland squad on February 1, 1986.
+Because of the greater seating capacity, Villanova generally played a few home games each year at the Spectrum until the opening of what is now known as the Xfinity Mobile Arena.
+Villanova christened its current home court as John Eleuthère du Pont Pavilion, now the Pavilion, with a 64–62 victory over Maryland on February 1, 1986.